Wednesday, September 17, 2025

 Bought my favorite book at Stuart School.

 What will the only church in town preach regarding who you are?
 You're a creature, created by God in His image for His glory - to praise Him and enjoy each other within a relationship based on faith in His revealed Word and great redemptive work.
 The good news is that God provides the way for us, inherently selfish people, to walk humbly with God in Christ - through this life and throughout eternity too.
-That is the best possible news - really good.
+That's the best possible news - really good.
 That's who I am!
-I'm with Him in Christ!
+With Him in Christ!

 Just for today...